Why the Omicron offshoot BA.5 is a big deal - KTVZ

 By Brenda Goodman, CNN

-Once again, Covid-19 seems to everywhere.
+Once again, Covid-19 seems to be everywhere.
 If you feel caught off-guard, you aren’t alone.

 But suddenly, many people who had recovered from Covid-19 as recently as March or April found themselves exhausted, coughing and staring at two red lines on a rapid test.
 How could this be happening again — and so soon?